 Golf course irrigation includes Harding Park, Fleming and Sharp Park golf courses.
-The disparity between the predicted 2020 recycled water use and the actual 2020 recycled water used is approximately 220 acre-feet because the Harding Park Recycled Water Project was offline in 2020 due to necessary infrastructure upgrades.
+The disparity between the predicted 2020 recycled water use and the actual 2020 recycled water used is approximately 230 acre-feet because the Harding Park Recycled Water Project was offline in 2020 due to necessary infrastructure upgrades.

-Submittal Table 6-5 Wholesale: 2015 UWMP Recycled Water Use Projection Compared to 2020 Actual V Recycled water was not used or d nor projected for use or distributi The wholesale supplier will not co Name of Receiving Supplier or Direct Use by Wholesaler 2015 Projection for 2020 2020 Actual Use Add additional rows as needed Total 0 0 Units of measure (AF, CCF, MG) r nust remain consistent throughout the UWMP as reported in Table 2-3.
+Submittal Table 6-5 Wholesale: 2015 UWMP Recycled Water Use Projection Compared to 2020 Actual Recycled water was not used or d nor projected for use or distributi The wholesale supplier will not co Recycled water was not used or distributed by the supplier in 2015, nor projected for use or distribution in 2020.
+The wholesale supplier will not complete the table below.
+Name of Receiving Supplier or Direct Use by Wholesaler 2015 Projection for 2020 2020 Actual Use Add additional rows as needed Total 0 0 Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
 NOTES:

-Submittal Table 6-6 Retail: Methods to Expand Future Recycled Water Use Supplier does not plan to expand recycled water use in the futur provide narrative explanation. e.
-Supplier will not complete the e table below but will Section 6.2.2 Provide page location of narrative in UWMP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Add additional rows as needed Westside Recycled Water Project Construction of a Recycled Water Treatment Plant at the Oceanside Water Pollution Control Plant to serve recycled water for landscape irrigation at Golden Gate Park, Lincoln Park Golf Course, Presidio Golf Course, and other irrigated areas in the Presidio.
+Submittal Table 6-6 Retail: Methods to Expand Future Recycled Water Use Supplier does not plan to expand recycled water use in the future.
+Supplier will not complete the table below but will provide narrative explanation.
+Section 6.2.2 Provide page location of narrative in UWMP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Add additional rows a s needed Westside Recycled Water Project Construction of a Recycled Water Treatment Plant at the Oceanside Water Pollution Control Plant to serve recycled water for landscape irrigation at Golden Gate Park, Lincoln Park Golf Course, Presidio Golf Course, and other irrigated areas in the Presidio.
 2025 2,020 Treasure Island Water Resource Recovery Facility Construction of a wastewater treatment facility that will provide Title 22 disinfected tertiary-level treated effluent that will serve dual-plumbed buildings, and supply water for outdoor urban agriculture and irrigation.
 2022 450 Ordinances, Programs, and Services The SFPUC administers or helps to administer various ordinances, programs, and services in the City related to recycled water and water reuse.
 The majority of these ordinances, programs, and services have been established for many years and are ongoing, resulting in increased water reuse.
 These include Soil Compaction and Dust Control Ordinance, Recycled Water Ordinance, Large Landscape Grant Program and Onsite Potable Reuse Program.
-2022 0 Total 2,470 AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
-NOTES: See UWM P Section 6.2.2 for more information.
+2022 0 Total 2,470 Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
+NOTES: See UWMP Section 6.2.2 for more information.